-The Remuneration Committee is appointed by the Board
+The Remuneration Committee is appointed by the Board of Directors, and deliberates on the following matters:

-- of Directors, and deliberates on the following matters: - 1.
-Remuneration standards and other matters pertaining to the remuneration of Directors - 2.
-Matters concerning the remuneration of Directors, as deemed necessary by the Board of Directors https://www.hulic.co.ip/en/csr/aovernance/ aovernance.html
+- 1. Remuneration standards and other matters pertaining to the remuneration of Directors - 2.
+Matters concerning the remuneration of Directors, as deemed necessary by the Board of Directors

+Corporate Governance ttps://www.hulic.co.jp/en/csr/governance/governance.html